VerzatileDev/University.212CR_TeachingMaterial/Session 3/README.md

 Please note that you do not need compile the C++ project when change shader codes.
 You just change shader codes.
 Save it and run it.

 Final result should look like this.
+You can reference to "CreateSphere_finish.cpp" if you think you have made some mistakes.

 ![Base picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%203/Readme%20Pictures/LightEffect.JPG)

 ## Add a simple animation